rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 **Source of Stimulus**: The origin of the threat, such as a hacker or a malicious internal user.

-Stimulus: The action representing the threat, such as an unauthorized access attempt or malicious code injection.
+**Stimulus**: The action representing the threat, such as an unauthorized access attempt or malicious code injection.

-Environment: The context in which the threat occurs, such as the company's network or a public web server.
+**Environment**: The context in which the threat occurs, such as the company's network or a public web server.

-Artifact: The component of the system targeted by the threat, such as a database or a web service.
+**Artifact**: The component of the system targeted by the threat, such as a database or a web service.

-Response: The action taken by the system to handle the threat, such as blocking unauthorized access or logging the attack attempt.
+**Response**: The action taken by the system to handle the threat, such as blocking unauthorized access or logging the attack attempt.

-Response Measure: The metric used to evaluate the effectiveness of the response, such as the time required to detect and block the threat.
+**Response Measure**: The metric used to evaluate the effectiveness of the response, such as the time required to detect and block the threat.

-Use Case
+### Use Case

 An unhappy employee in a remote location attempts to improperly modify the salary rate table during normal operations.
 Unauthorized access is detected, the system maintains an audit trail, and correct data is restored within one day.